Entropic estimation of optimal transport maps: Computational aspects

 \subsection{Estimator complexities from prior work}

 We first describe the wavelet-based estimator proposed by \cite{hutter2021minimax}.
 Recall that this estimator is minimax optimal for all $\alpha > 1$.
-The implementation of this estimator requires various discretization/approximation schemes.
+The implementation of this estimator requires various discretization and approximation schemes.
 The authors of that work use a numerical implementation of the Daubechies wavelets to approximate the optimal Brenier potential, and then compute its convex conjugate by means of a discrete Legendre transform on a discrete grid.
 The gradient of the resulting potential is then obtained using finite differences, and this is extended to data outside the grid by linear interpolation.
 Though computing this estimator takes time that scales only linearly in the sample size $n$, the main bottleneck of this approach from a computational standpoint is the computation of the Legendre transform on the grid, which requires at least $c N^d$ operations, where $N$ denotes the resolution of the grid.
 Since this resolution needs to be chosen fine enough to be negligible, the exponential dependence in $d$ makes this approach prohibitively expensive in most applications.

-Another estimator recently analyzed in the literature is the ``1-Nearest Neighbor'' estimator, which we denote by $\hat{T}^{\text{1NN}}_{(n,n)}$ \citep{manole2021plugin}, which achieves the minimax rate when $T_0$ is Lipschitz (i.e., $\alpha = 1$).
+Another estimator recently analyzed in the literature is the ``1-Nearest Neighbor'' estimator, which we denote by $\hat{T}^{\text{1NN}}_{(n,n)}$ \citep{manole2021plugin}, which achieves the minimax rate when $T_0$ is bi-Lipschitz (i.e., $\alpha = 1$ and \textbf{(A3)} is satisfied) over a compact domain $\Omega$.
 The estimator takes the form

 where $\bm{1}$ is the indicator function for a set, and $(V_i)_{i=1}^n$ are the Voronoi regions generated by $(X_i)_{i=1}^n$, i.e.

 and $\hat{\pi}$ is the optimal coupling that solves \cref{eq: kant_p} when the measures are the empirical measures $P_n$ and $Q_n$.
 Solving for $\hat{\pi}$ can be done through the Hungarian algorithm, and has time complexity ${O}(n^3)$.
 However, unlike the wavelet estimator described above, computing this estimator does not require constructing a grid whose size scales exponentially with dimension.